Sara Paxton

-Sara Paxton (born April 25, 1988) is an American actress, voice artist, and singer.
-She began acting at an early age, appearing in minor roles in both films and television shows, before rising to fame in 2004, after playing the title role in the television series Darcy's Wild Life (2004-2006) and Sarah Borden in Summerland (2004).
-Paxton's other films include Aquamarine (2006), Return to Halloweentown (2006), Sydney White (2007), Superhero Movie (2008), The Innkeepers (2011) and The Front Runner (2018).
+Sara Paxton (born April 25, 1988) is an American actress and singer.
+She began acting at an early age, appearing in minor roles in both films and television shows before rising to fame in early October 2002.
+She played Sarah Tobin from Greetings from Tucson (2002–2003), the title role in the television series Darcy's Wild Life (2004–2006) and Sarah Borden in Summerland (2004).
+Her other films include Aquamarine (2006), Return to Halloweentown (2006), Sydney White (2007), Superhero Movie (2008), The Last House on the Left (2009), The Innkeepers (2011), and The Front Runner (2018).

 Early life

-Paxton was born in Woodland Hills, Los Angeles, California, as the only child of Lucia (née Menchaca Zuckerman) and Steve Paxton.
-Her mother, Lucia, was born to a Jewish family in Monterrey, Mexico and raised in the city of Ciudad Acuña.
+Paxton was born on April 25, 1988, in Woodland Hills, Los Angeles.
+She is the only child of Lucia (née Menchaca) and Steve Paxton, both of whom are dentists.
+Her mother, Lucia, was born to a Jewish family in Monterrey, Mexico and grew up in the city of Ciudad Acuña.
 Paxton's father is of English and Scottish descent, and he converted to Judaism upon marrying her mother.
-Both her parents are dentists.
 Paxton did not have a bat mitzvah because of her filming schedule.

-Paxton was raised in the San Fernando Valley.
-She graduated from El Camino Real High School in June 2006.

-In a 2009 interview with TeenHollywood, Paxton indicated that she had been accepted to several colleges, but decided not to attend any schools in favor of her acting career.
+She was raised in the San Fernando Valley, and graduated from El Camino Real High School in June 2006.
+In a 2009 interview with Teen Hollywood, Paxton disclosed that she had been accepted to several colleges, but decided not to attend any schools in favor of pursuing her acting career.